Epic Movie

-The film was released on January 19, 2007, and it was unanimously panned by critics, and many have considered this to be one of the worst films of all time.
-Despite this, it however was fairly successful at the box office, earning $86.9 million worldwide, more than four times its $20 million budget.
-The song "Ms. New Booty" by Bubba Sparxxx gained commercial attention for being featured in Epic Movie.
+Epic Movie was released on January 26, 2007 and received overwhelmingly negative reviews from critics.
+It was a box office success, grossing $87 million against a $20 million budget.

 Plot

 Lucy finds that her adoptive father, a museum curator, has been attacked by Silas.
 Before dying, he gives clues that lead her to a "Golden Ticket" in a vending machine candy bar.
-During "comedic" situations, fellow orphans Edward, a disillusioned monk trainee; Susan, a displaced adopted girl; and Peter, a mutant at Mutant Academy who is often teased for his chicken-like wings, all find Golden Tickets.
+Fellow orphans Edward, a disillusioned monk trainee; Susan, a displaced adopted girl; and Peter, a mutant at Mutant Academy who is often teased for his chicken-like wings, all find Golden Tickets.
 All four meet up at Willy's Chocolate Factory.
 Willy reveals his plot to use them all as a special ingredient in his treats.

 Attempting to hide from the maniacal Willy, Lucy finds a wardrobe.
 On the other side, in the middle of a wintry forest, she finds Mr. Tumnus, who welcomes Lucy to Gnarnia and warns her of danger.
 The others follow Lucy to Gnarnia, and Edward meets the White Bitch.
 She convinces him to trap the other orphans in order to become the king of Gnarnia in her White Castle.

 All four go to Tumnus' house, where they discover their relation to each other in a copy of the famous painting The Last Supper, and that the White Bitch killed their parents.
 They ally themselves with Harry Beaver, Tumnus' life partner, to defeat the White Bitch.

 Edward sneaks off to the White Bitch's castle.
 When he refuses to reveal to her where the others are, she flashes him her breasts, hypnotizing him into giving up the information on the orphans, then imprisons him.
 The White Bitch sends Silas after the trio; Tumnus apparently sacrifices himself to ensure their safety.